zammad/zammad-user-documentation/advanced/macros.rst

 Macros
 ======

-If you have many steps you do over and over again, you should use a macro for that.
+If you find yourself repeating the same steps frequently, you should use a macro.
 In such a macro, your admin can pre-define different ticket actions you can apply with just a click.
 As an example, Zammad ships a **Close & Tag as Spam** macro by default.
 If applied, the user who executes the macro is assigned as owner, a tag ``spam`` is added and the ticket is closed.